houzyk/thephilosophicalcode/content/articles/a-tale-of-numbers-and-functions.md

 5. Equality '=' is reflexive, symmetric, transitive and closed.

 For our current purposes, we do not need to understand the technical details and terms behind these axioms.
 The only idea to keep in mind is that numbers are built on top of simpler structures.
-In particular, we can derive them from the "simpler" Peano axioms.
+Particularly, we can derive them from the "simpler" Peano axioms.
 More importantly, we *can break down numbers into simpler things*.

 ## 2. Numbers As Functions.

-So far, we've seen that numbers do not have to be just numbers.
-We can break them down into simpler things.
-So, intuitively, numbers are mere fictions which can be represented by simpler things.
-For example, numbers can be represented by functions!
+Since we can break down numbers into simpler things, this intuitvely means that numbers do not have to be just numbers.
+They are mere fictions which can be represented by simpler things.
+In particular, numbers can be represented by functions!
 To clarify, we say that a function is a blackbox that takes an input and gives back an output.
-Then, we follow [Alonzo Church](https://plato.stanford.edu/entries/church/ "Alonzo Church") in proposing that a number represents the number of times that an arbitrary function is called.
-So, a number N calls an arbitrary function N times.
+Then, we follow [Alonzo Church](https://plato.stanford.edu/entries/church/ "Alonzo Church") in proposing that a number represents the amount of times that an arbitrary function is called.
+So, a number N calls that function N times.

-  **In essence, a number N is a function that calls another arbitrary function N times.**
+  **In essence, a number N is a *function* that calls another arbitrary function N times.**

-  So, the number `0` is a function that calls an arbitrary function zero times.
-In particular, it takes an arbitrary function F and an arbitrary value V .
+  So, the number `0` is a function that calls some other function zero times.
+In particular, it takes an arbitrary function F and a value V as inputs.
 Then, it only returns that value without calling the function.
 It completely ignores the function F.

   ```
   0 = F => V => V
   ```

-  In the same line of thought, the number `1` is a function that calls an arbitrary function one time.
-In particular, it takes an arbitrary function F and an arbitrary value V. Then, it returns that function with the value as argument.
+  In the same line of thought, the number `1` is a function that calls some other function one time.
+In particular, it takes an arbitrary function F and a value V as inputs.
+Then, it returns that function with the value as its argument.

   ```
   1 = F => V => F(V)
   ```

-  Naturally, the number `2` is a function that calls an arbitrary function two times.
-In particular, it takes an arbitrary function F and an arbitrary value V. Then, it returns the function with the function with the value as argument.
+  Naturally, the number `2` is a function that calls some other function two times.
+In particular, it takes an arbitrary function F and a value V as inputs.
+Then, it returns the function with the value as its argument within the function itself.

   ```
   2 = F => V => F(F(V))